Next: Overloading, Previous: Return values, Up: Methods [Index]

 template, and the function’s return class.

-method (implemented in String
+The readFormat method (implemented in String and

-classes) can scan a string or input file into
+ReadFileStream classes) can scan a string or input file into

 the objects that the program gives as arguments.
 The methods also